 The Corporation and its subsidiaries maintain insurance with respect to potential liabilities and the accidental loss of value of certain of their physical assets, for amounts and with such insurers as is considered appropriate, taking into account all relevant factors, including practices of owners of similar assets and operations.
 However, a significant portion of the Corporation's regulated electric utilities' T&D assets are not covered under insurance, as is customary in North America, as the cost of coverage is not considered economically viable.
 Insurance is subject to coverage limits as well as time-sensitive claims discovery and reporting provisions and there can be no assurance that the types of liabilities that may be incurred by the Corporation and its subsidiaries will be covered by insurance.
 The Corporation's utilities would likely apply to their respective regulatory authority to recover any loss or liability through increased customer rates.
 However, there can be no assurance that a regulatory authority would approve any such application in whole, or in part.
 Any major damage to the physical assets of the Corporation and its subsidiaries could result in repair costs, loss of revenue and customer claims that are substantial in amount and could have an adverse effect on the Corporation's business, results of operations, financial position and cash flows.
-In addition, the occurrence of significant uninsured claims, claims in excess of the insurance coverage limits maintained by the Corporation and its subsidiaries, or material damage that is self-insured, could have an adverse effect on the Corporation's business, results of operations, financial position and cash flows.
+In addition, the occurrence of significant uninsured claims, claims in excess of the insurance coverage limits maintained by the Corporations, financial position and cash flows.